Year 4 Times Tables Test Explained For Parents: Multiplication Tables Check FAQs

 - Asking your child word problems based on times tables, like: “If five friends have £3 each, how much money do they have in total?”;

-- Trying out active ways of learning times tables, like our times tables pavement chalk ideas:
+- Trying out active ways of learning times tables, like our times tables practice ideas with pavement chalk:

 - Government guidance on the multiplication tables check for parents